IQSS/dataverse-metrics/README.md

 - `blacklists`: Arrays of terms to blacklist.
 Only the `datasets/bySubject` endpoint can have a blacklist.
 - `colors`: A single color for bar charts and a palette of colors for tree maps.

+### Aggregating metrics

 Now that your `config.json` file is ready, run the `metrics.py` script to create a TSV file for each of the `endpoints`, which will be placed in the `aggregate_output_dir` directory:

     python3 metrics.py

 (Please note that if you don't have Python 3 installed, Python 2 should work fine too but Python 3 is highly recommended because Python 2 will not be maintained past January 1, 2020 according to https://pythonclock.org and [PEP 373][].)

+### Viewing the visualizations

+Using the instructions above, index.html has been placed at /var/www/html/dataverse-metrics/index.html and should be available on your Apache server at http://example.com/dataverse-metrics/index.html

+### Adding additional installations

 The list of Dataverse installations depends on `all-dataverse-installations.json` which can be updated with the following script as new installations are added to the [map][] produced by [miniverse][]: